vista-art/fragmentcolor/docs/api/core/vertex/create_instance.md

 # Vertex::create_instance

-Create an Instance from this Vertex by cloning all of its properties; the position is copied under `position2` or `position3`.
+Create an Instance from this Vertex by cloning all of its properties

 ## Example